Shiva4004/QVZ-Linux-Subsystem-for-Windows/README.md

 ## Introduction

-**QVZ Linux Subsystem for Windows (QVZ-LSW)** is a long-term, experimental systems engineering project focused on **running Windows PE (Portable Executable) binaries on Linux** by re-implementing core parts of the Windows loader and execution model from scratch.
+**QVZ Windows on Linux (QVZ-LOW)** is a long-term, experimental systems engineering project focused on **running Windows PE (Portable Executable) binaries on Linux** by re-implementing core parts of the Windows loader and execution model from scratch.

 This project exists to answer *how Windows really works at the lowest practical level*, not to provide a drop-in compatibility solution.
 Every component is built with the goal of understanding, not abstraction.

-QVZ-LSW is intentionally minimal, explicit, and research-driven.
+QVZ-LOW is intentionally minimal, explicit, and research-driven.

 ---